research.md

 cartoon of an AGN

 Star formation can occur in massive accretion disks in Active Galactic Nuclei, producing unique stellar populations which seed sources of gravitational waves, including extreme mass ratio inspirals.
 I've developed a comprehensive model of the formation of these sources, starting with solutions for the structure of accretion disks that become gravitationally unstable.
-This model derives the properties of in-situ stellar populations, calculates the subsequent evolution of stars in the disk as they migrate and accrete surrounding gas, and determines how many stars eventually coalesce with the central massive black hole.

 This work demonstrates the significance of this formation channel, quantifying how low-frequency gravitational wave sources born in accretion disks may constitute a substantial fraction of events detected by space-based detectors.